phoenixframework/phoenix_live_view/guides/server/uploads.md

-LiveView supports interactive file uploads with progress for both direct to server uploads as well as external direct-to-cloud uploads on the client.
+LiveView supports interactive file uploads with progress for both direct to server uploads as well as external direct-to-cloud [external uploads](uploads-external.html) on the client.

 Uploads are enabled by using `Phoenix.LiveView.allow_upload/3` and specifying the constraints, such as accepted file types,